Former US VP Gore says Trump is putting 'knee on the neck of democracy'

 'STILL TIME'

-Gore, who since leaving office has become a Nobel Peace Prize-winning environmental advocate, said policymakers cannot afford to ignore global climate change even as they grapple with the pandemic.
+Gore, a Nobel Peace Prize-winning environmental advocate, said policymakers cannot afford to ignore global climate change even as they grapple with the pandemic.

-The two crises offer similar lessons, Gore said.
-In both cases, scientists with "their hair on fire" have warned of potentially deadly consequences - and both have exposed the racial and economic inequities that undergird society, Gore added.
+The two crises "are braided together", Gore said.
+In both cases, scientists with "their hair on fire" have warned of potentially deadly consequences - and both have exposed racial and economic inequities that undergird society, Gore added.

-Gore said that unlike the pandemic, which forced economic shutdowns intended to curb the pathogen's spread, climate change can be mitigated by investing in the economy's future.
+Unlike the pandemic, which triggered economic shutdowns intended to curb the pathogen's spread, climate change can be mitigated by investing in the economy's future, Gore said.

 The two fastest-growing jobs in the United States are solar-energy panel installer and wind-turbine technician, Gore said, demonstrating the so-called green economy's potential.